Temperature-insensitive tunable and stable Fabry-Perot cavity for atomic physics: Performance

 \subsection{Finesse measurement}

-To characterize the optical performances of the cavity, we employed the ring-down technique~\cite{Rempe_1992} to measure its finesse at \qty{578}{nm}.
+To characterize the optical performance of the cavity, we employed the ring-down technique~\cite{Rempe_1992} to measure its finesse at \qty{578}{nm}.
 Using a \qty{105}{ns} fall-time photodiode, we initially measured a decay time of $\qty{1.2\pm0.4}{\micro\second}$ prior to the bake-out of the vacuum chamber, corresponding to a finesse of $\num{21000\pm7000}$.
 However, the mirror quality degraded during the bake-out process, resulting in a final decay time of $\qty{411\pm 2}{ns}$ and a reduced finesse of $\num{6920 \pm 40}$.
 Our hypothesis is a possible contamination from the Non-Evaporable Getter (NEG) pump that was activated during the bake-out.
+This could be avoided by careful epoxy placement on the inside of the elements, careful activation of the ion-getter pump to avoid abrupt current changes, slower temperature ramp during bake-out and more thorough cleaning of the mirror substrates.